Navideck/Romo-iOS-SDK/README.md

 ```Swift
 RMCore.allowBackground(true)
 ```

+In your app's <code>Info.plist</code> add a new key with the text `Required background modes` and select the `App communicates with an accessory` value for the first item.

 #### For using RMCharacter with ObjC, a good start would be...

 1. Add a property for the character